wearefine/fae/docs/topics/navigation_setup.md

 If the main nav dropdown doesn't have a defined `path`, it will search the `subitems` for the first available path to link to.

+Items with no subitems or active path will be removed from the navigation altogether.

 Note: the side nav is hidden in forms by design, this removes clutter and allows the user to focus on the content of that object.

 ## Dynamic Content in the Navigation